It all starts here

 Changing your offer before completion

-We make our offer based on the details you provided in your original application, such as the property purchase price (provided this has been confirmed by the valuation), loan amount and your specific mortgage product.
+We make our offer based on the details you provided in your original application, such as the property purchase price loan amount and your specific mortgage product.
 If you want to make any changes to these, now is your final opportunity to discuss them with your Mortgage Specialist before completion.

 If you are buying a property, once your solicitor has made all of their checks, they will agree the dates for exchanging contracts and completing the purchase with the seller’s solicitor.
 On exchange of contracts, your deposit is paid to the seller.
 You’ve now committed to buy the property.